dotnet/corefx/Documentation/building/unix-instructions.md

 ### macOS

+OSX 10.12 or higer is needed to build corefx 2.0.

 On macOS a few components are needed which are not provided by a default developer setup:
 * CMake
 * pkgconfig